litebulb/ProjectEdison/documents/GettingStarted.md

 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.

-Azure IoT Hub offers reliable device-to-cloud and cloud-to-device hyper-scale messaging, enables secure communications using per-device security credentials and access control, and includes device libraries for the most popular languages and platforms.
+Azure IoT Hub offers reliable device-to-cloud and cloud-to-device hyper-scale messaging, enables secure communications using per-device security credentials, access control and includes device libraries for the most popular languages and platforms.
 Before you can communicate with IoT Hub from a gateway you must create an IoT Hub instance in your Azure subscription and then provision your device in your IoT hub.
 Some samples in this repository require that you have a usable IoT Hub instance.

 The Azure IoT Hub offers several services for connecting IoT devices with Azure services, processing incoming messages or sending messages to the devices.
 From a device perspective, the functionalities of the Azure IoT Hub enable simple and safe connection of IoT devices with Azure services by facilitating bidirectional communication between the devices and the Azure IoT Hub.

 **Implementation**:

-In this solution the IoT Hub receives the events from the SoundSensor, SmartBulb and IoTbutton devices or from the simulators, which will be pushed to Azure service bus and get populated in the Edison Admin Portal Application.
+In this solution the IoT Hub receives the events from Sound Sensors, Smart Bulbs, IoT Buttons or from the simulators, which will be pushed to Azure service bus and get populated on the Edison Admin Portal Application.

 #### 2.5.2 Notification Hub

 **Introduction**:

 Azure Notification Hubs provides a highly scalable, cross-platform push notification infrastructure that enables you to either broadcast push notifications to millions of users at once, or tailor notifications to individual users.
-You can use Notification Hubs with any connected mobile application—whether it’s built on Azure Virtual Machines, Cloud Services, Web Sites, or Mobile Services.
+You can use Notification Hubs with any connected mobile application, whether it’s built on Azure Virtual Machines, Cloud Services, Web Sites, or Mobile Services.

-Azure Notification Hubs are push notification software engines designed to alert users about new content for a given site, service or app.
+Azure Notification Hub is a push notification engine, designed to alert subscribers about new content for a given site, service or an application.
 Azure Notification Hubs are part of Microsoft Azure’s public cloud service offerings.

 **Implementation**: